Herman Rapp

-was a German-American soccer defender who was a member of the U.S. national team at the 1934 FIFA World Cup.
+was a soccer player who played as a defender.
+Born in Germany, he was a member of the U.S. national team at the 1934 FIFA World Cup.

 Club career

 In 1928, Rapp is listed with F.C.
 Schwaben of the International Soccer Football League of Chicago.
 He was then listed with the Philadelphia German-Americans of the American Soccer League during the World Cup.

 International career

 In 1934, Rapp was called into the U.S. team for the 1934 FIFA World Cup.
 However, he did not enter the lone U.S. game of the tournament, a 7–1 loss to eventual champion Italy.

 Coaching

 In 1938, Rapp was the head coach of the Schwaben.
 By then Schwaben competed in the National Soccer League of Chicago.